-* THIS POST CONTAINS AFFILIATE, PRODUCT AND THIRD-PARTY LINKS. *
+* THIS POST CONTAINS BOTH AFFILIATE AND PRODUCT LINKS,

 If you are from a traditional church that utilizes the Liturgy and the church calendar, you might be familiar with Holy Week.
 But if you are new to the faith, church, or you attend a more non-traditional church, you might be wondering what Holy Week is and why it's such an important week.